Why Laura Dern, Olivia Wilde, and Zazie Beetz are telling the truth for True Botanicals

 Now Dern has joined True Botanicals’ “band of activists”—with Olivia Wilde and Zazie Beetz—in a new brand campaign called “Truth Revealed.”

 Like the brand’s approach to its products and packaging, the new campaign itself feels all-natural and free of artificial ingredients.
-In the videos, Dern, Wilde, and Beetz talk simply about why they like the brand and its products.
+In the videos, Dern and Beetz talk simply about why they like the brand and its products.
 Straightforward, no BS.

 Which has been Peterson’s brand strategy all along.